TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 [ ] Get a fine-tuning run going on arc-agi-2-tricky-partial-10
 [ ] Understand whether partials get upgraded with TTT.

+### Feedback analysis on trelis_partial_100_tricky_10

 ### Feedback analysis

 Generate a new subset of hard tasks.
 Possibly we can use the missing subset as a list of fairly hard tasks, some of which will have partials available.
+WARNING, THE BELOW WERE DONE SELECTING FROM THE MOST-CORRECT EXAMPLES.

 Get a baseline with no feedback using openrouter on the GPT OSS 120B model, on the Trelis/arc-agi-partials-for-refinement dataset.
 We'll just run 100.
 ```bash
 uv run python -m llm_python.run_arc_tasks_soar --dataset arc-prize-2025 --subset missing_1_solution --max_workers 32 --max_attempts 8 --model openai/gpt-oss-120b --base-url https://openrouter.ai/api/v1 --unsafe-executor --max-tokens 32000 --limit 100
 ```

 and then add in refinement:
 ```bash
 uv run python -m llm_python.run_arc_tasks_soar --dataset arc-prize-2025 --subset missing_1_solution --max_workers 32 --max_attempts 8 --model openai/gpt-oss-120b --base-url https://openrouter.ai/api/v1 --unsafe-executor --max-tokens 32000 --limit 100 --refinement-ds Trelis/arc-agi-partials-for-refinement